ANGEL Learning: ANGEL ePortfolio

-ANGEL ePortfolio is used by students to create an electronic portfolio of their digital work.
+ANGEL ePortfolio was used by students to create an electronic portfolio of their digital work.
 Schools use ANGEL ePortfolio to collect and report on data for accreditation purposes.
-The latest version, 2.1, was released in June 2008.
+The final version, 2.1, was released in June 2008.

 Services

 ANGEL Learning also offers services such as training, implementation, integration, and application hosting.

 R&D projects

 Open Source Contributions

-ANGEL Learning recently contributed source code to the development of the IMS/GLS Common Cartridge Digital Content and to educational wiki development through a source code contribution to TiddlyWiki.
+ANGEL Learning contributed source code to the development of the IMS/GLS Common Cartridge Digital Content and to educational wiki development through a source code contribution to TiddlyWiki.

 Second Life

-ANGEL Learning created and maintains ANGEL Learning Isle in Second Life.
-The island is open to educators for educational experimentation in the use of virtual collaboration technologies for online learning.
-The San Jose School of Library and Information Science is now working with ANGEL Learning on a project to integrate Second Life with the ANGEL LMS.
+ANGEL Learning created and maintained ANGEL Learning Isle in Second Life.
+The island was open to educators for educational experimentation in the use of virtual collaboration technologies for online learning.
+The San Jose School of Library and Information Science was working with ANGEL Learning on a project to integrate Second Life with the ANGEL LMS.

 Partnerships

-ANGEL Learning has a number of partners who either offer content in the ANGEL format or integrations to the ANGEL LMS.
-Some of these partners include BigGyan, Elluminate, Emantras, Pearson Education, SMARTHINKING, Tegrity, Turnitin, Wiley, and Wimba.
+ANGEL Learning had a number of partners who either offer content in the ANGEL format or integrations to the ANGEL LMS.
+Some of these partners included BigGyan, Elluminate, Emantras, Pearson Education, SMARTHINKING, Tegrity, Turnitin, Wiley, and Wimba.